Colsai/scott_data606/README.md

 While BERT has a number of potential uses, such as sentence predictions, named entity recognition, or question answering tasks, in this case we utilize the language model with BERTtopic.
 BERTopic is a topic modeling technique that leverages BERT embeddings and a class-based TF-IDF to create dense clusters allowing for easily interpretable topics whilst keeping important words in the topic descriptions (Grootendorst).
 A novel and recent technique, we utilize Grootendorst's extension of the BERT NLP model, created for topic modeling.

 Grootendoorst writes that the BERTopic model runs through three major steps:
 1. Embedding documents- Document embeddings are created through sentence transformers.
-For BERTopic, the model is the Huggingface tarnsformer model, specifically using
+For BERTopic, the model is the Huggingface tarnsformer model, specifically using:
 `
 all-MiniLM-L6-v2
 `